MrSnorch/RoE-Tracker/README.md

 # ROE Userscript — Installation Guide

-ROE is a Tampermonkey userscript that adds spawn tracking, an inventory/quickbar sync, a minimap overlay, and other tools on top of the Embervault (Rise of Empires) browser game.
+ROE is a Tampermonkey userscript that adds spawn tracking, an inventory/quickbar sync, a minimap overlay, and other tools on top of the Roots of Embervault browser game.
 This build auto-loads a pre-explored minimap (maze, mines, mines lower, forest) from this repo the first time it runs.

 ## Requirements